Agent Skills: X Search

 Signal quality > Source attribution > API cost efficiency

 • Rate limits: 450 requests per 15-minute window.
-The CLI adds 350ms delay between calls, but be aware during multi-page research that you're consuming a shared budget.
+The CLI inserts a 350ms delay between calls, but multi-page research shares a budget with anything else consuming the token — don't crank --pages blindly when one sharper query would work.

 Glob(pattern: "**/sdlc/**/utils/x-search/x-search.ts", path: "~/.claude/plugins")